Some South Devon Wrecks

 contructed from the cliffs onto the wreck so as to take

 The Louis Sheid was big 420ft

 long with a beam of 55 ft.
 She lies at 50:15.686; 03:51.710

 just off the Leas Foot beach at Thurlestone.
 The main part

 of the wreck is the stern section.
-The bows lie embedded in
+The remains of the bows lie embedded in

 The Sheid is a good shore dive.
 The

 wreck can be dived at any state of the tide, but south westerlies